nerisius/DSA210-Personal-Data-Analyze-Project/README.md

 Which actors/directors appears most in movies ı enjoy?

-How much critical scores and awards affect my preferences?
+How much critical scores and award-winnings affect my preferences?